[For the story so far, see episode one: Dynoom.]

 Dynoom’s voice murmured around her, “Hyala Movoummm – shall I voice your creeping thought?
-Here it comes: ‘is it not possible that my parents, and the other witnesses at my birth, misheard, or could not believe, that my infant lips actually mouthed the “n” and not the “m”, so that they failed to see or admit the stupendous truth, that I am, truly, the reborn Sunnoad Hyala Movounnnnnn?’”
+Here it comes: ‘is it not possible,' you wonder, 'that my parents, and the other witnesses at my birth, misheard, or could not believe, that my infant lips actually mouthed the “n” and not the “m”, so that they failed to see or admit the stupendous truth, that I am, truly, the reborn Sunnoad Hyala Movounnnnnn?’”

-“That’s truly how to rub it in,” she said, bitterly.
+“That’s how to rub it in,” she said, bitterly.

 “I have had a long age,” commented the Brain, “in which to learn human psychology.”